Stanko/skyblue/README.md

 ## 2020 Update

 This repo is not actively maintained.
-I removed gulp in favor of `node-sass` but that is it.
+I removed gulp in favor of `sass` but that is it.
 Glad to see some folks are still using it.
 Cheers!

 ## Readme